akai-z/github-downloader/README.md

 ## Requirements

-* curl (Used for Github API connection and Github repositories download.)
+* curl (Used for GitHub API connection and GitHub repositories download.)

 ## Installation